dmpstats/Behavioural_Classification_for_Vultures/README.md

 ### Artefacts

--   `behavsummary.csv` - A .csv object containing a table of the track IDs within the dataset against the number of each behaviour classified
+-   `behavsummary.csv` - A .csv object summarising the classification output.
+For each ID, the total number of locations assigned to each behavioural group (`Unknown, SFeeding, SResting, SRoosting, STravelling`). **NOTE:** Only one location should be classified as `Unknown` for each ID.
+If more than one location is classified as `Unknown`, please report this bug
+-   `birdtrack.png` - for each ID within the input data, a plot of the animal's movements (with behavioural classification overlaid) is created as an artefact

 ### Settings